SEO for Lawn Care Companies: The Guide to Local Success

 H1s and H2s

-The H1 tag is the most important tag on your lawn care website’s important pages; it’s the title and heading of the page.
-It should be to the point and include your targeted keyword.
-Lawn care companies will most likely have many pages explaining the types of services they offer and the locations they serve, so ensuring each H1 is targeting the right service and area could bring many visitors.
+The H1 tag is the most crucial element on your lawn care website’s key pages; it serves as the page title and heading.
+It should be concise and include your target keyword.
+Lawn care companies typically have many pages explaining the services they offer and the areas they serve, so ensuring each H1 targets the exemplary service and area can help attract more visitors.

-While H2s aren’t as important as H1s, they are still necessary.
-No one wants to read a large block of text, and that’s where H2’s come in; they’re designed to break up the content and explain your specific services in more detail.
+While H2s aren’t as crucial as H1s, they are still necessary.
+No one wants to read a large block of text, and that’s where H2s come in; they’re designed to break up the content and explain your specific services in more detail.

 Images

-While it’s always important to have related images on each page, it is even more important to optimize each image with title text and alt tags.
-When you hover over an image and there is a little box that shows up describing the photo, that is the image title tag.
+While it’s always important to include relevant images on each page, it is even more important to optimize each image with a title and alt text.
+When you hover over an image and a little box appears describing the photo, that is the image title tag.
 Alt tags, on the other hand, will appear inside the image container when the image cannot be displayed.
-These are important for many reasons, the main one being that they help screen reader devices help visually impaired visitors understand what the pictures are about.
+These are important for many reasons, the main one being that they help screen readers enable visually impaired visitors to understand what the pictures depict.

 Content

 Yes, content.
 It seems so obvious, yet many don’t put in the effort to write quality pages.
-For your pages to be successful, they must be informational and provide value.
-Make sure you write your content to engage the reader.
+For your pages to succeed, they must be informative and provide value.
+Make sure your content engages the reader.
 When it comes to your lawn care company, write a bit about the history of the company, maybe include some information about the town you are serving, and then explain in detail the services you provide.
 On a page about fertilizing, write about the ways you can help customers grow beautiful lawns.
 Do you use a traditional herbicide or a mineral-based fertilizer?
-This is the type of information both readers and Google find important.
+This is the type of information both readers and Google find essential.
 Google wants to know you aren’t just writing to trick the search engines, you are writing to help your customers & website visitors find what they’re looking for.

-Scatter keywords throughout the content, and be sure to write your meta tags cleanly.
-Within your content, be sure to link out to other pages on your site that can also provide valuable information.
+Scatter keywords throughout the content, and ensure your meta tags are written cleanly.
+Within your content, be sure to link to other pages on your site that provide valuable information.
 This is called “internal linking.”
 If you have a page on your site dedicated to residential lawn care, that content might include the types of lawn services you offer homeowners.
-If within the content you mention aeration, link out to your aeration page to help users navigate your site easily!
+If you mention aeration in the content, link to your aeration page to help users navigate your site more easily!

-It is crucial to continuously optimize your site.
-Although on-site SEO is imperative, there are ways to help your site climb up the rankings off-site as well.
+It is crucial to optimize your site continuously.
+Although on-site SEO is imperative, you can also help your site climb the rankings off-site.

 Off-Site SEO for Lawn Care Companies

-Off-site SEO, also known as off-page SEO, refers to the strategy and actions taken off of your website to improve search rankings.
+Off-site SEO, also known as off-page SEO, refers to the strategies and actions taken outside your website to improve search rankings.
 Here are a few things you can focus on:

-Although it seems like there aren’t many off-site factors, each element carries a lot of weight.
+Although it may seem there aren’t many off-site factors, each element carries significant weight.
 Let’s dig deeper:

 Backlinks for Local Lawn Care Businesses

-A backlink is when another website that is not owned by you links out to your site.
-For example, if there is a blog written about grub control and your site provides quality content about grub control, they may link to your site so that readers can check out more information.
+A backlink occurs when another website, not owned by you, links to your site.
+For example, if a blog post covers grub control and your site offers high-quality content on the topic, the author may link to your site so readers can learn more.
 To get backlinks, lawn care companies should reach out to the following:

-• Look for top lawn care publications.
-While having relationships with these publications can help you get a link, another way is by providing quality content, such as an informational blog on the field.
+- Look for top lawn care publications.
+While building relationships with these publications can help you get a link, another way is to provide quality content, such as an informational blog on the field.

 Whether it’s a local news network, newspaper, or even magazine, getting a link from a local outlet shows Google that you are a credible company in the community.

-• If you are a part of any local organization, having them link out to your site would be another great form of backlink.
+- If you are a part of any local organization, having them link out to your site would be another excellent form of backlink.

 Guest Posting

-Guest posting: is you writing for another publication?
+Guest posting: Are you writing for another publication?
 If you create quality content with your company’s name attached to it, search engines will recognize this, and so will potential customers.
-Even better, you might reach people who, otherwise, may never have found your company.
+Even better, you might reach people who might otherwise never have found your company.

 Social Media Promotion for Lawn Care

-Social media has become a major part of business, especially in local lawn care SEO.
-You can use your social media accounts to promote quality content like blog posts on your site, community events your company takes part in, or personalized photos of your employees out in the field.
+Social media has become a significant part of business, especially in local lawn care SEO.
+You can use your social media accounts to promote quality content on your site, community events your company participates in, or personalized photos of your employees out in the field.

 Social media is free online advertising, and doing it right can make a big difference.
 Raise awareness for your business in any way possible, but don’t just tweet or post anything.
-Make sure the content you put out there is full of valuable information, and be sure to show what your business is truly about.
+Make sure the content you publish is valuable and reflects what your business is genuinely about.

 It’s A Lot of Work

-SEO differs for each type of industry and market.
-Lawn care SEO is different from eCommerce SEO, which is different from HVAC SEO, and so on.
+SEO differs across industries and markets.
+Lawn care SEO differs from eCommerce SEO, which differs from HVAC SEO, and so on.
 The tips above are a great way to start a solid SEO campaign for a local lawn care company.
-It’s imperative to be mindful of each tactic when you create a strategy for your site, as your campaign will be stronger when all cylinders are firing.
+It’s imperative to be mindful of each tactic when developing your site strategy, as your campaign will be stronger when all the cylinders are firing.

-Luckily, Coalmarch by WorkWave has a wide range of SEO knowledge, especially in the lawn care industry.
-We’ve worked with lawn care companies across the country, helping them grow through complete digital marketing campaigns.
-If you don’t want to spend hours creating a successful SEO strategy for your local business, contact us today and our Digital Marketing Specialists will do what they do best – help your company flourish.
+Fortunately, Coalmarch has extensive SEO expertise, particularly in the lawn care industry.
+We’ve worked with lawn care companies across the country, helping them grow through complete digital marketing campaigns and measure their ROI.
+If you don’t want to spend hours creating a successful SEO strategy for your local business, contact us today, and our SEO Specialists will do what they do best – help your company flourish.